 If you have wooden garden buildings such as sheds, playhouses, or gazebos, they need extra care too:

 Insulate: Insulating the walls and roof of your wooden garden building can help maintain a more stable temperature inside.
-This can be especially beneficial if you use the building for storage or as a workshop.
+This can be especially beneficial if you use the building for storage or as a workshop (finding high quality workshop doors and windows is essential to ensuring good insulation).

 Check for Leaks: Inspect the building for any leaks in the roof or walls.
-Repair them promptly to prevent rain and snow from entering.
+Repair them promptly to prevent rain and snow from entering and add a breathable membrane where possible to protect against excess moisture.

 Ventilation: Adequate ventilation is crucial to prevent condensation inside the building.
 Ensure vents are clear and unobstructed.